 Kitchen, bathrooms, laundry room

 These are very busy rooms.
 The most durable of paints have to go here.
-In a kitchen where there is a lot of cooking and food preparation you should have a paint that can be washed frequently.
-Despite any decorating advice that suggests a lower sheen paint, the kitchen should always have a pearl or satin finish.
+In the kitchen, there is a lot of cooking and food preparation going on and you should use the best interior paint you can afford.
+Despite any decorating advice to the contrary, the kitchen should always have an eggshell, pearl or satin finish.
 We have painted a lot of kitchens over the years, even some of the avocado glossy ones.
 Kitchens always require a lot of prep work before painting and quite often washing and priming.
 The main culprit in bathrooms and somewhat in laundry rooms is humidity and moisture.
 In the old days the thinking was that alkyd semigloss would be the best paint.
 Unfortunately that type of paint created a lot of mildew that was very difficult to control.
 Today’s recommended paints for humid areas are all water based and are actually longer lasting.
 In fact, the gloss of the paint is not as big a factor in choosing paint as it used to be.
 One of the better paints we had great experience with is Benjamin Moore’s Aura Bath & Spa.
 The paint job in these rooms does not last as long and needs to be done every 3-4 years.
 Good ventilation will let some of the humidity escape and extend the time between painting.